 12. What are the soiling conditions used for these tests?

 Why it’s important: This relates to testing under ‘clean’ and ‘dirty’ conditions and refers to the addition of organic load (interfering substances) at different levels as part of the testing procedure.
-Medical standards require disinfectants to work in the presence of challenging test soils and often specify a higher log-reduction to prove product efficacy.
+Medical standards require surface disinfectants to work in the presence of challenging test soils and often specify a higher log-reduction to prove product efficacy.

 13. Have phase one and phase two tests been conducted?